© 2024 ALLCITY Network Inc.

-With the Cubs ending Thursday seven games back in the NL wild-card race, they basically need to play perfect baseball to have any chance at the playoffs — and even that still probably won’t be enough.
-Meanwhile, Counsell’s old group in Milwaukee will at the very least host an NL wild-card series, and it’s still possible they earn a first-round bye.
+With the Cubs ending Thursday seven games back in the NL wild-card race, they basically need to play perfect baseball to have any chance at the playoffs — and even that likely won’t be enough.
+Meanwhile, Counsell’s old group in Milwaukee will at the very least host an NL wild-card series and can still possibly earn a first-round bye.

 “I think the message sent, really, is that, look, there’s a big gap,” Counsell said before the Cubs’ 7-6 over the Washington Nationals on Thursday.
 “I mean, they’re ahead of us by a lot.
 It’s a talented team.
 On and off the field, it’s a talented team.
 But there’s a big gap, and we got room to make up.
 There’s no question about it.
 Frankly, that makes it daunting.”